-- 2.4.1: Assess workloads in subcomponents of laboratory to provide adequate staffing levels necessary to meet work demands. - 2.4.2: Expand and improve facilities to meet the demands of the workload. - 2.4.3: Adopt new procedures and technology to maximize efficiency.
+- 2.5.1: Assess workloads in subcomponents of the Crime Laboratory Division to provide adequate staffing levels necessary to meet work demands. - 2.5.2: Expand and improve facilities to meet the demands of the workload.

-HOMELAND SECURITY

-STRATEGIC ISSUE: 3.0
+HOMELAND SECURITY STRATEGIC ISSUE: 3.0

-STRATEGIC GOAL: REDUCE THE THREAT AND IMPACT OF TERRORISM, HAZARDOUS INCIDENTS, AND OTHER DISASTERS
+STRATEGIC GOAL: REDUCE THE THREAT AND IMPACT OF TERRORISM HAZARDOUS INCIDENTS, AND OTHER DISASTERS